Warwick School Tuition Fees 2022/2023

 3) Overall demand - bursaries are awarded on a competitive basis, as limited funds are available.

 Means testing is established based on relevant 'net income' of all those with parents responsibility, assessed on completion of the bursary application form.
 The amount of discount is offered on a sliding scale, and if your household income exceeds £40,000 after tax or you have substantial assets, you are unlikely to qualify.

 You will be required to provide detailed financial information including income, expenditure and details of your net assets.
-The finanical analysis is based on both parents, regardless of current living arrangements.
+The financial analysis is based on both parents, regardless of current living arrangements.
 Full terms and conditions of the assessment are included in the bursary application form.

 Please be advised that in some cases the Foundation reserves the right to attend a home visit in order to discuss the financial schedule.